Yavuz Faruk Bakman

 Biography

 Welcome to my website!
-I’m a third-year PhD student in Computer Science, studying under Professor Salman Avestimehr.
+I’m a 4th year PhD student in Computer Science, co-advised by Salman Avestimehr and Sai Praneeth Karimireddy.
 Before starting my PhD, I worked at Hyperbee.ai as Research Engineer, focusing on making neural networks more efficient through compression and quantization.
 I got my Bachelor’s degree in Computer Science from Bilkent University, where I also researched machine learning security, specifically Trojan Attacks, with Professor Tudor Dumitras.

 Outside of my research, I love playing video games, especially the Soulsborne series: